8 Best Student Loan Refinance Bonus Offers (Up to $1,275)

 Of course, if you refinanced in the past couple years, it's unlikely you'll find a lower rate in the current rate environment unless your credit dramatically improved.

-Of course, if you decide to refinance your federal student loans, you'll need to be able to justify giving up the New REPAYE / SAVE income driven repayment plan.
-This plan will subsidize all of your interest that your required payment does not cover.
+If you decide to refinance your federal student loans, you'll need to justify giving up the SAVE income-driven repayment plan.

 What is a student loan refinance bonus?